 Think about the life you've been living.
 In the future, expect hiring managers or employers to ask, "What was your response to the Covid-19 pandemic?"
 Be intentional with your work, volunteering, exercise, socialization, and other activities.
 Then take time to write about your experience so you'll be able to discuss your actions in the professional conversations you'll be holding.

 Graduating from college or graduate school is a rite of passage, yet it can be surprisingly lonely.
-COVID-19 has made that even more a truism.
 When you graduate and leave behind the life you had in school, you leave the tightest, largest concentration of people who are in your life stage and age All of sudden, your close-knit community covers the map from corner to corner, and meeting up for beverages is a truly virtual event when you can all make a meeting work across times zones.

 If you can become the glue of your social group your new reality will seem less lonely and much more possible, although this planning and communication will require and dedication and won’t be simple.
 Do this by getting email and phone numbers for classmates and professors with whom you have close relationships Connect on LinkedIn with everyone.

 Taking action now to plan for a future of fulfilling work, pay your bills, support the people around you, intentionally fill your days and stay connected to classmates will keep you on a positive path of success.
-Graduating is a beginning - opening possibilities and creating opportunities - even in 2021!
+Graduating is a beginning - opening possibilities and creating opportunities - even in 2022!
+ArcVida's 10-week or 12-week programs are a proven way to add accountability, guidance and support to find and land fulfilling work quickly!